Digital and Studio Arts

 Faculty: Martin Martinez, M.A.; Betty Delinck, M.A.; Wesley Berrier, B.A.; Shari LeMonnier, M.F.A.; Robert Shultz, B.A.; Kathy Winsberg, B.F.A.

-Media and Fine Arts Mission
+Digital and Studio Arts Mission

 Full-time and adjunct faculty of Calumet College of St. Joseph represents several points of view and offers a variety of strengths to the program.
 Faculty members are involved with their own work and personal research and are thoroughly committed to developing and directing creative and ambitious students.